 - The outcome of liver transplantation for patients with PBC is more favourable than for nearly all other disease categories.

-- Liver transplantation improves fatigue, pruritus, and Sjögren's syndrome.
+- Liver transplantation improves pruritus.
+It is less successful in improving fatigue and should not be performed for this indication alone.
 Bone disease worsens initially but then improves.
-AMA may persist or reappear but does not in itself signify a recurrence of PBC.
+AMA may persist or reappear and may indicate a recurrence of PBC.

 - In the mid 1980s PBC was the leading cause of liver transplantation but numbers have declined significantly in recent years.
-It is now the sixth leading indication for liver transplantation in the USA.
+However, the numbers are falling in Northern Europe and America.

-- 20-25% of patients with PBC who undergo transplantation develop recurrent disease over ten years; however, recurrent PBC does not appear to affect patient or graft (transplanted liver) survival.
+- 20% of patients with PBC who undergo transplantation develop recurrent disease over ten years.
+This normally occurs within 3-5.5 years.

 Primary biliary cholangitis (PBC) and primary sclerosing cholangitis (PSC), are similarly named, so there is potential for confusion.